 A picture is worth a thousand words so it’s important you invest in photography.
 Especially leading up to and on your wedding day.
 This is one area not skimp on.

-These visuals not only capture but tell your story, which leads to publicity and media visibility for your business.
+Why?
+Because these visuals not only capture but tell your story, which leads to publicity and media visibility for your business.

 Tell them, then tell them again

 One of the first activities all the respected wedding gurus encourage is for the newly engaged couple to set up their personalized wedding website.
 Here you can provide detailed wedding information, including dates, transportation, activities, and registry info in one place.

 A few months later, brides and grooms are encouraged to send guests who may travel for the impending nuptials Save the Date announcements.
 These also are chockfull of information and, more likely than not, direct guests back to the wedding website for more details.

 Finally, as the big day approaches, the actual wedding invitations are mailed.
 It includes information the happy couple has shared numerous times via their website, Save the Dates, and word-of-mouth.